HimoriK/game-reversing/README.md

 - Does it have any anti-reversing technology in place
 - What engine is it running?

-Games sharing the same engines often have really similar and recurring codebase that you can use to your advantage.
-For third-party game engines such as Unreal Engine or Unity there are a lot of custom tools online that can ease the process of reverse engineering.
+Similiar engines often use the same tools.
+For 3rd game engines such as Unreal Engine or Unity there are a lot of custom tools online that can ease the process of reverse engineering.

 Games coded with interpreted programming languages such as C# or Java are much easier to reverse engineer as compared to C/C++, due to the metadata not being lost as they aren't compiled into low-level machine code.

 For Unity-based games (and for any other games developed with the .Net Framework) use dnSpy instead of IDA/Ghidra.

-Focus on reversing games coded in C++ as it is still the gold standard in video game programming.
+Focus on reversing games coded in C++ as it's still the gold standard.
 (Tech Tax, no company can escape the C curse)

 - Examples of games made with C++:
     - Counter-Strike
     - Grand Theft Auto V
     - Fortnite
     - World of Warcraft
-    - Tom Clancy's Rainbow Six Siege
     - Fallout 4
-    - Borderlands
     - Destiny 2

 - Examples of games made with C#:
     - Genshin Impact
     - Beat Saber
     - Rust
-    - Hearthstone
-    - Subnautica
     - RimWorld
     - Hollow Knight
     - Cuphead